Jennison Associates LLC Decreases Stake in Denny’s Co. (NASDAQ:DENN)

 Jennison Associates LLC lowered its position in Denny’s Co.
-(NASDAQ:DENN – Free Report) by 13.5% in the second quarter, according to its most recent Form 13F filing with the Securities & Exchange Commission.
-The fund owned 101,047 shares of the restaurant operator’s stock after selling 15,830 shares during the quarter.
-Jennison Associates LLC’s holdings in Denny’s were worth $1,245,000 as of its most recent SEC filing.
+(NASDAQ:DENN – Free Report) by 13.5% during the second quarter, according to its most recent filing with the SEC.
+The institutional investor owned 101,047 shares of the restaurant operator’s stock after selling 15,830 shares during the period.
+Jennison Associates LLC’s holdings in Denny’s were worth $1,245,000 at the end of the most recent quarter.

-Other institutional investors also recently added to or reduced their stakes in the company.
-Quantbot Technologies LP purchased a new position in Denny’s in the first quarter worth approximately $29,000.
-Metropolitan Life Insurance Co NY lifted its position in shares of Denny’s by 31.4% during the 4th quarter.
-Metropolitan Life Insurance Co NY now owns 3,535 shares of the restaurant operator’s stock worth $33,000 after buying an additional 844 shares during the last quarter.
-First Horizon Advisors Inc. lifted its position in shares of Denny’s by 37.3% during the 1st quarter.
-First Horizon Advisors Inc. now owns 3,920 shares of the restaurant operator’s stock worth $44,000 after buying an additional 1,065 shares during the last quarter.
-Tower Research Capital LLC TRC lifted its position in shares of Denny’s by 34.2% during the 3rd quarter.
-Tower Research Capital LLC TRC now owns 5,113 shares of the restaurant operator’s stock worth $48,000 after buying an additional 1,304 shares during the last quarter.
-Finally, Verition Fund Management LLC purchased a new stake in shares of Denny’s during the 2nd quarter worth approximately $87,000.
+Other hedge funds and other institutional investors also recently added to or reduced their stakes in the company.
+Mackenzie Financial Corp increased its stake in shares of Denny’s by 197.6% in the 2nd quarter.
+Mackenzie Financial Corp now owns 33,889 shares of the restaurant operator’s stock worth $424,000 after acquiring an additional 22,503 shares during the last quarter.
+Bank of Montreal Can acquired a new stake in shares of Denny’s during the 2nd quarter worth about $7,813,000.
+North Star Investment Management Corp. increased its position in shares of Denny’s by 72.8% during the 2nd quarter.
+North Star Investment Management Corp. now owns 220,700 shares of the restaurant operator’s stock worth $2,719,000 after purchasing an additional 93,000 shares during the last quarter.
+Lipe & Dalton increased its position in shares of Denny’s by 1.1% during the 2nd quarter.
+Lipe & Dalton now owns 92,136 shares of the restaurant operator’s stock worth $1,135,000 after purchasing an additional 1,000 shares during the last quarter.
+Finally, Assenagon Asset Management S.A. increased its position in shares of Denny’s by 23.0% during the 2nd quarter.
+Assenagon Asset Management S.A. now owns 416,770 shares of the restaurant operator’s stock worth $5,135,000 after purchasing an additional 78,034 shares during the last quarter.
 Hedge funds and other institutional investors own 84.50% of the company’s stock.

 Denny’s Profile